 The family welcomes your memories, stories, blessings, and laughs about Al and his impact on your life.
 You may leave a message on the Tribute Wall, send an email to Emhorton10@gmail.com or a note to

 2715 Harper Woods Dr., Marietta, GA 30062

-To send flowers to Allan "Al" Lamar McLeod Jr's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Allan "Al" Lamar McLeod Jr, please visit our floral store.